+S320 can therefore operate to bring forward the point at which the amounts are recognised under the loan relationship rules.

+Conditions

+There are three conditions that must be satisfied for special treatment at S320 to apply:

+An amount must be in respect of loan relationship matters in s306A(1);

+GAAP allows the amount to be recognised in determining the carrying value of an asset or liability;

+any profit or loss for corporation tax purposes in relation to that asset or liability will not fall to be calculated in accordance with generally accepted accounting practice.

+The third requirement means that if the asset or liability will give rises to amounts treated as income under an accounts-based regime, the special treatment under S320 does not apply.
+The obvious example is amounts taken into account in determining the carrying value of inventory, typically something that takes some time to manufacture for sale, say an aircraft.
+In that case, S320 does not apply and the accounts are simply followed.

+In addition, the treatment in S320 does not apply to amount taken to the carrying value of an intangible fixed asset to which a writing down at {fixed rate election applies [CTA09/S730]}.
+This therefore follows the position of other intangible fixed assets.

+Effect

+The effect of special treatment is that the amount is taken into account when capitalised, as if it were treated as an item of profit or loss.
+It then also follows that where an amount so treated gives rise to a debit on amortisation, depreciation or writing down, it is not taken into account for tax at that later time.

-Computational adjustments must be made when amortisation of an asset is taken to profit and loss account, or when an asset is sold, and the interest then appears in the profit and loss account.
+Computational adjustments must therefore be made when amortisation of an asset is taken to profit and loss account, or when an asset is sold, and the interest then appears in the profit and loss account.

+Examples

 Development costs

 This treatment also applies where development costs, for example in the development phase of a new product, are capitalised.
-If the development costs are correctly treated as a fixed capital asset, the company will get relief for interest and other associated cost when they are incurred.
+If the development costs are correctly treated as being in respect of a capital asset, the company will get relief for interest and other associated cost when they are incurred.

 Work in progress

 Work in progress of, for example, a property developer, is not a fixed capital asset or project.
-Work in progress features in the profit and loss account in the form of stock.
-It is circulating capital and not a fixed asset of the company (see the Business Income Manual BIM35000+ on the distinction between fixed and circulating capital).
+Work in progress features in the income statement in the form of stock.
+It is circulating capital and not a capital asset of the company (see the Business Income Manual BIM35000+ on the distinction between fixed and circulating capital).
 Interest payable will be a debit in the profit and loss account but counterbalanced by an increase in work in progress.
 This does not mean that the interest has not been effectively debited to the profit and loss account.
 No adjustment will therefore be needed to ensure that relief is given for interest paid and taken to work in progress.

 Incidental costs of purchase of shares in a subsidiary